Jahia/jcrestapi/README.md

 - `DELETE`: to delete the identified resource
 - `POST`: to rename a resource but leave it at the same spot in the hierarchy

+#### Accepted data

+`PUT` operations accept JSON representations of the objects that the method intends to update or create, meaning a `PUT` to create a property must provide a valid JSON representation of a property, a `PUT` to update a node must provide in the body of the request a valid JSON representation of a node.
+As mentioned before, this representation only needs to be partial, containing only the information that is required to complete the operation.

+`DELETE` operations accept a JSON array of String identifiers of elements to be batch-deleted.
+This way several elements can be deleted in one single call.

 #### Examples

 `GET <basecontext>/default/en/nodes/` will retrieve the root node of the `default` workspace using its English version when internationalized